“”

 When Your Body Says “Not Today”

-And then (because the universe has a sense of humor), my body promptly reminded me to slow down.
+And then — because the universe loves a plot twist — my body promptly reminded me to slow down.
 As it tends to do when you’re living with a chronic illness.

 I have Hashimoto’s, an autoimmune disease of the thyroid, and while I’m symptom-free about 85% of the time (as long as my TSH stays in check), every so often it makes itself known.
 Not dramatically, just a quiet, persistent nope that’s impossible to ignore.